Internal Grant Program (IGP)

-- Applications will be reviewed by the College of Medicine Research Committee; two reviewers will act as primary reviewers, and in rare cases an external reviewer may be asked to comment.
+- Applications will be reviewed by the College of Medicine Research Committee; two reviewers will act as primary and secondary reviewers, though external reviewers may be asked to provide assessment to bolster the review process.
 Accordingly, all submissions should be written in a language that is understandable to scientists who are not experts in the applicant's field of study.

-- Each application will be scored by the entire committee using the NIH system (10-90, plus "unscored"); the Chair of the Committee reports the scores to the Senior Associate Dean for Research, who, along with the Dean, makes final funding decisions.
+- Each application will be scored by the entire committee using the NIH system (1-9); the Chair of the Committee reports the scores to the Senior Associate Dean for Research, who, along with the Dean, makes final funding decisions.

-All recipients of IGP/BSP funds are requested to submit a 1-2 page progress report 1 year after start-date.
+All recipients of IGP/BSP funds are requested to submit a 1-2 page progress report 1 year after start-date as described further in the program instructions.
 Funds will be available for a total period of 2 years with availability of funds for the second year contingent on appropriate progress reporting.